simonitalia/iBeacon/README.md

 iBeacon

 # Objective
-Make a location aware app.
+A location aware app.
 When a user comes in range of an iBeacon, trigger a message.

 # Course
 Hacking with Swift